spurcell/docs/docs/control.md

 ```

-Iteration over the items in a collection is supported with the `scan` statement.
+Iteration over the items in a collection is supported with the `scan` statement, which executes a parameterized block for every element of a collection.
+Array elements are processed sequentially; the sequencing of elements in a set or map is arbitrary but consistent.

 ```
 scan items -> (item) {

     // this block executes once per element of items